abuuer/algoVisualizer/README.md

 * Visualize Dijkstra's Algorithm.
 (Other algorithms to be added soon)
 * Start and finish can be dragged and dropped anywhere on the grid.
 * Real-time visualization of the algorithm's progress.
-* Clear grid and start a new visualization anytime.
+* Clear the grid and start a new visualization anytime.

 ## Usage

 1. Open the AlgoVisualizer web application in your browser.
-3. Drag-and-drop the start and finish icons to different cells.
+3. Drag and drop the start and finish icons to different cells.
 2. Place obstacles on the grid by clicking on the cells.
 Obstacles represent areas that the algorithm cannot pass through.
 4. Click the "Visualize" button to start the algorithm.
-Observe how the algorithm finds the shortest path from the start to the finish icons.
+Observe how the algorithm finds the shortest path from the start to the finish icon.
 5. To start a new visualization, click the "Restart" button and repeat the process.

 ## License